What Else Science Requires of Time

 There was a period of inflation driven by the repulsive gravity of a peculiar kind of material that filled the early universe.
 Sometimes I call this material a “false vacuum,” but, in any case, it was a material which in fact had a negative pressure, which is what allows it to behave this way.
 Negative pressure causes repulsive gravity.
 Our particle physics tells us that we expect states of negative pressure to exist at very high energies, so we hypothesize that at least a small patch of the early universe contained this peculiar repulsive gravity material which then drove exponential expansion.
 Eventually, at least locally where we live, that expansion stopped because this peculiar repulsive gravity material is unstable; and it decayed, becoming normal matter with normal attractive gravity.
 At that time, the dark energy was there, the experts think.
 It has always been there, but it’s not dominant.
 It’s a tiny, tiny fraction of the total energy density, so at that stage at the end of inflation the universe just starts coasting outward.
 It has a tremendous outward thrust from the inflation, which carries it on.
 So, the expansion continues, and as the expansion happens the ordinary matter thins out.
 The dark energy, we think, remains approximately constant.
 If it’s vacuum energy, it remains exactly constant.
 So, there comes a time later where the energy density of everything else drops to the level of the dark energy, and we think that happened about five or six billion years ago.
 After that, as the energy density of normal matter continues to thin out, the dark energy [density] remains constant [and] the dark energy starts to dominate; and that’s the phase we are in now.
 We think about seventy percent or so of the total energy of our universe is dark energy, and that number will continue to increase with time as the normal matter continues to thin out.
 (World Science U Live Session: Alan Guth, published November 30, 2016 at https://www.youtube.com/watch?v=IWL-sd6PVtM.)

 Before about t = 10-46 seconds, there was a single basic force rather than the four we have now.
-The four basic forces are: the force of gravity, the strong nuclear force, the weak force, and the electromagnetic force.
-At about t = 10-46 seconds, the energy density of the primordial field was down to about 1015 GEV, which allowed spontaneous symmetry breaking (analogous to the spontaneous phase change in which steam cools enough to spontaneously change to liquid water); this phase change created the gravitational force as a separate basic force.
+The four basic forces (or basic interactions) are: the force of gravity, the strong nuclear force, the weak force, and the electromagnetic force.
+At about t = 10-46 seconds, the energy density of the primordial field was down to about 1015 GEV, which allowed spontaneous symmetry breaking (analogous to the spontaneous phase change in which water cools enough to spontaneously change to ice); this phase change created the gravitational force as a separate basic force.
 The other three forces had not yet appeared as separate forces.

-Later, after inflation began and then ended, at t = 10-12 seconds, there was more spontaneous symmetry breaking.
-First the strong nuclear force, then the weak nuclear force and finally the electromagnetic forces became separate forces.
+Later, at t = 10-12 seconds, there was even more spontaneous symmetry breaking.
+First the strong nuclear force, then the weak nuclear force and finally the electromagnetic force became separate forces.
 For the first time, the universe now had exactly four separate forces.
 At t = 10-10 seconds, the Higgs field turned on.
 This slowed down many kinds of particles by giving them mass so they no longer moved at light speed.

 Much of the considerable energy left over at the end of the inflationary period was converted into matter, antimatter, and radiation, such as quarks, antiquarks, and photons.
-The universe’s temperature escalated with this new radiation, and this period is called the period of cosmic reheating.
-Matter-antimatter pairs of particles combined and annihilated, removing all the antimatter and almost all the matter from the universe, and leaving a small amount of matter and even more radiation.
-At t = 10-6 seconds, the universe had cooled enough that quarks combined together and created protons and neutrons.
+The universe’s temperature escalated with this new radiation; this period is called the period of cosmic reheating.
+Matter-antimatter pairs of particles combined and annihilated, removing from the universe all the antimatter and almost all the matter.
+At t = 10-6 seconds, this matter and radiation had cooled enough that quarks combined together and created protons and neutrons.
 After t = 3 minutes, the universe had cooled sufficiently to allow these protons and neutrons to start combining strongly to produce hydrogen, deuterium, and helium nuclei.
 At about t = 379,000 years, the temperature was low enough (around 2,700 degrees C) for these nuclei to capture electrons and to form the initial hydrogen, deuterium, and helium atoms of the universe.
 With these first atoms coming into existence, the universe became transparent in the sense that short wavelength light (about a millionth of a meter) was now able to travel freely without always being absorbed very soon by surrounding particles.
 Due to the expansion of the universe since then, this early light’s wavelength expanded and is today invisible on Earth because it is at much longer wavelength than it was 379,000 years ago.
 That radiation is now detected on Earth as having a wavelength of 1.9 millimeters, and it is called the cosmic microwave background radiation or CMB.
 That energy is continually arriving at the Earth’s surface from all directions.
 It is almost homogenous and almost isotropic.

 As the universe expands, the CMB radiation loses energy; but this energy is not lost from the universe, nor is the law of conservation of energy violated.
 There is conservation because the same amount of energy is gained by going into expanding the space.

-In the literature in both physics and philosophy, descriptions of the big bang often speak of it as if it were the first event, but the big bang theory does not require there to be a first event, an event that had no prior event.
-This description mentioning the first event is a philosophical position, not something demanded by the scientific evidence.
-Physicists James Hartle and Stephen Hawking once suggested that looking back to the big bang is just like following the positive real numbers back to ever-smaller positive numbers without ever reaching the smallest positive one.
-There isn’t a smallest one.
-If Hartle and Hawking are correct that time is strictly analogous to this, then the big bang had no beginning point event, no initial time.
+In the literature in both physics and philosophy, descriptions of the Big Bang often speak of it as if it were the first event, but the Big Bang Theory does not require there to be a first event, an event that had no prior event.
+Any description mentioning the first event is a philosophical position, not something demanded by the scientific evidence.
+Physicists James Hartle and Stephen Hawking once suggested that looking back to the Big Bang is just like following the positive real numbers back to ever-smaller positive numbers without ever reaching the smallest positive one.
+There isn’t a smallest positive number.
+If Hartle and Hawking are correct that time is strictly analogous to this, then the Big Bang had no beginning point event, no initial time.

-The classical big bang theory is based on the assumption that the universal expansion of clusters of galaxies can be projected all the way back to a singularity, a zero volume, at t = 0.
-Physicists agree that the projection must become untrustworthy for any times less than the Planck time.
-If a theory of quantum gravity ever gets confirmed, it is expected to provide more reliable information about the Planck epoch from t=0 to the Planck time, and it may even allow physicists to answer the questions, “What caused the big bang?” and “Did anything happen before then?”
+The classical Big Bang Theory is based on the assumption that the universal expansion of clusters of galaxies can be projected all the way back to a singularity, to a zero volume at t = 0.
+The assumption is faulty.
+Physicists now agree that the projection to a smaller volume must become untrustworthy for any times less than the Planck time.
+If a theory of quantum gravity ever gets confirmed, it is expected to provide more reliable information about the Planck epoch from t=0 to the Planck time, and it may even allow physicists to answer the questions, “What caused the Big Bang?” and “Did anything happen before then?”

 For a short lecture by Guth on these topics aimed at students, see https://www.youtube.com/watch?v=ANCN7vr9FVk.

-A helpful mental image here is to think of a large space filled with bubbles of all sizes, all of which are growing.
-Each bubble is its own universe, and each might have its own physical constants, its own number of dimensions, even its own laws of physics.
+A helpful mental image here is to think of the multiverse as a large, expanding space filled with bubbles of all sizes, all of which are growing.
+Each bubble is its own universe, and each might have its own physical constants, its own number of dimensions, even some laws of physics different from ours.
 In some of these universes, there may be no time at all.
-Regardless of whether a single bubble universe is inflating or no longer inflating, the space between the bubbles is inflating and more bubbles are being born.
+Regardless of whether a single bubble universe is inflating or no longer inflating, the space between the bubbles is inflating and more bubbles are being born at an exponentially increasing rate.
 Because the space between bubbles is inflating, nearby bubbles are quickly hurled apart.
 That implies there is a low probability that our bubble universe contains any empirical evidence of having interacted with a nearby bubble.
-The rate of creation of new bubble universes increases exponentially.

-After any single big bang, eventually the hyper-inflation ends within that universe.
-We say that bit of inflaton fuel has been used up.
-However, the expansion within that universe does not.
-Our own expanding bubble was produced by our big bang 13.8 billion years ago.
+After any single Big Bang, eventually the hyper-inflation ends within that universe.
+We say its bit of inflaton fuel has been used up.
+However, after the hyper-inflation ends, the expansion within that universe does not.
+Our own expanding bubble was produced by our Big Bang 13.8 billion years ago.
 It is called the Hubble Bubble.
-That term is ambiguous because often cosmologists use this to denote only the visible universe, the detectable part of our universe, rather than our entire universe.

 New energy is not required to create these inflationary universes, so there are no implications about whether energy is or is not conserved in the multiverse.